ceorron/stable-inplace-sorting-algorithms/README.md

 inplace_merge_sort and hybrid_inplace_merge_sort were added for comparison with zip_sort and merge_sweep_sort.
 As the most common in-place merge sort algorithms in use.
 They have O(n log n) comparisons/time complexity, but perform many more swaps/moves to be efficient when compared with those algorithms.

-Added in March 2022 stackless_rotate_merge_sort and hybrid_stackless_rotate_merge_sort are both variations of rotate_merge_sort, however that is where the similarities end, both are of very different designs but both are in-place, worst/average O(n log n) and use constant stack space. hybrid_stackless_rotate_merge_sort is the faster algorithm in almost all cases. stackless_rotate_merge_sort has been designed to take advantage of places where the input data is already partially/fully/reverse sorted.
+Added in March 2022, stackless_rotate_merge_sort and hybrid_stackless_rotate_merge_sort are both variations of rotate_merge_sort, however that is where the similarities end, both are of very different designs but both are in-place, worst/average O(n log n) and use constant stack space. hybrid_stackless_rotate_merge_sort is the faster algorithm in almost all cases. stackless_rotate_merge_sort has been designed to take advantage of places where the input data is already partially/fully/reverse sorted.

+Added in April 2024, multi_insertion_sort is a modification to the insertion sort algorithm that moves multiple items at a time.
+The algorithm moves, at minimum, 2 items at a time meaning the algorithm nearly halves the total number of writes compared with insertion_sort at the cost of a more complex algorithm.
+This makes multi_insertion_sort a much faster version of insertion_sort an should be prefered if using insertion_sort to sort data.

 # Example use - C++